knpuniversity/symfony2-rest/knpu/episode1/post-to-create.md

 # POST To Create

 Well hey guys!
-I've wanted to write this series for *years*, and now that it's here, I'm *pumped*!
-That's because even though building an API can be really tough, the system we're about to build feels simple, really a bit beautiful.
+I've wanted to write this series for *years*, and now that it's here, I'm so *pumped*!
+That's because even though building an API can be really tough, the system we're about to build feels simple, and really a bit beautiful.

-We have another REST series on the site where we build the API in Silex and spend time learning the fundamental concepts of REST, like resources, representations, what status codes to return, what headers to set, how to format your JSON and a few other buzzwords like hypermedia, HATEOAS and idempotency.
+We have another REST series on the site where we build the API in Silex and learn the short list of REST concepts like resources, representations, what status codes to return, what headers to set, how to format your JSON and a few other buzzwords like hypermedia, HATEOAS and of course, don't forget about our favorite: idempotency.

 But in this series, I'll assume you have a basic grasp of this stuff and we'll get straight to work.
-If you're confused by a term, head back to this series to fill in your knowledge.
+If you're confused by a term, head back to that series to fill in any gaps.

 ## The Project